Keating Channel Pedestrian Bridge

 In keeping with the project partners’ commitment to public engagement, Waterfront Toronto established a Community Advisory Committee (CAC) to support the Design Competition stage of the project.

-After a Design Competition that included a virtual public meeting and online survey that heard from over 2000 community members, the project partners announced the selection of WilkinsonEyre's design, Equinox Bridge, as the chosen design for the bridge.
+After a Design Competition that included a virtual public meeting and online survey that heard from over 2000 community members, the project team announced the selection of WilkinsonEyre's design, Equinox Bridge, as the chosen design for the bridge.

 Project Goals

-1. Create a Beautiful and Distinctive Gateway to the Waterfront
+- Creating a Beautiful and Distinctive Gateway to the Waterfront

-3. Incorporate a Living Landscape
+- Incorporating a Living Landscape Approach

-4. Create with Indigenous Voice and Agency
+- Creating with Indigenous Voice and Agency

-5. Embody Sustainable Strategies and Innovation
+- Embodies Sustainable Strategies and Innovation

-6. Create a Place for All People
+- Creating a Place for All People

 Indigenous Design and Engagement